Transcription

 All content is sent over an encrypted connection from your browser to Intric’s servers.

-Section titled “Step 2 — Intric receives, encrypts, and stores the file”Intric’s server receives the audio file, encrypts it, and stores it securely in Intric’s database, which is operated by a Swedish sub-processor.
+Intric’s server receives the audio file, encrypts it, and stores it securely in Intric’s database, which is operated by a Swedish sub-processor.
+The file is stored until the user is ready to transcribe it.

 Before the audio is sent to the AI model, Intric removes identifying metadata.
 No information about who uploaded the file or which organization it belongs to is attached.

-Data sent from Intric’s server:
+Data sent from Intric’s server to the provider:

 - The audio file